kathir-78/chat-app-backend/src/README.md

  - /user => getall the users

- 1 - api level validation
+ - api level validation
- 2 - schema level validation
+ - schema level validation

+ **aws pre-signedUrl**
+ - generate pre-signedUrl
+ - send it to the fronted
+ - once the fronted upload the object (image) to S3, send the URL to the server and the and the server store the URL in the database to the specified person